karunakarrao/DevOps/Ansible/Ansible-notes.md

 Q. what are Ansible Orchestration Methods?
 --------------------------------------------
-Ansible commonly used to finish provisioning application servers
+Ansible commonly used to finish provisioning application servers.

 -> Example: Write playbook to perform these steps on newly installed base system:
 		-> Configure software repositories